awesel/bananaverse/README.md

 Features
 - You can enter a story, or have AI generate a story about a concept.
 I like to have the AI generate a story where a student and teacher have a conversation about something I want to learn.
 - It will generate sprites for scenes and characters.
-You can override any of these if you wish to include yourself or one of your drawings in the story
+You can override any of these if you wish to include yourself or one of your drawings in the story.
+This step is what makes the comics have continuity instead of recreating each character in each panel
 - It will then generate panels and stitch them together live.

 To run: